advanta

 • Four engagement models—Strategic Retainer, Programme Design, Executive Diagnostic, and Enterprise Partnership—support different scales of Legal AI OS implementation.

-• Three certification tracks (Foundational, Practitioner, Architect) build internal literacy, governance capability, and programme design expertise.
+• Practitioner credentials (Foundational, Practitioner, Architect) are planned to build internal literacy, governance capability, and programme design expertise; they are not yet available.

 • The Advantage newsletter is the ongoing intelligence layer that keeps Legal AI OS implementations aligned with market, vendor, and regulatory change between Blueprint editions.